getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 ### IIS Requirements

-Although IIS is considered a webserver ready to run 'out-of-the-box' there are some changes that need to be made.
+Although IIS is considered a webserver ready to run 'out-of-the-box', there are some changes that need to be made.
-To get **Grav** to run on an IIS server you need to install **URL Rewrite**.
+To get **Grav** running on an IIS server you need to install **URL Rewrite**.
 This can be accomplished using **Microsoft Web Platform Installer** from within IIS.
-You can also install URL Rewrite by going to [iis.net](http://www.iis.net/downloads/microsoft/url-rewrite).
+You can also install URL Rewrite by going to [iis.net](https://www.iis.net/downloads/microsoft/url-rewrite).

 ### PHP Requirements